South Jordan City Zoning Rules for Basements

 Ceiling Height And Habitable Space Requirements

-South Jordan city zoning rules for basements habitable space requirements.
+A family room-style ADU with an open-concept layout and multiple seating areas, built in compliance with South Jordan city zoning rules for basements habitable space requirements.

 Even if your basement is permitted by the zoning, it still needs to be livable.